 It is easy to verify that \cref{eq:eq12,eq:eq13,eq:eq14} satisfy the requirements that $\chi, \phi, \varphi$ are strictly positive on $\R_+^*$.
-We adopt $\tanh(\cdot)$ as the nonlinearity as it satisfies the requirements and can be upper-bounded which will be helpful for spectral analysis and in ensuring convergence of the induced implicit layer. $\chi$ (\cref{eq:eq12}) and $\phi$ (\cref{eq:eq13}) are used to learn the Hilbert spaces on vertices and edges, respectively. $\varphi$ (\cref{eq:eq14}) is used to learn the diffusivity of the graph gradient operator.
-Intuitively, the forms of \cref{eq:eq12,eq:eq13,eq:eq14} have the following properties: influence of node $i$ on the vertex space geometry would be reduced if $\|\Theta_\chi\vx_i\|$ is small by \cref{eq:eq12}; if $\|\Theta_\chi\vx_i\|$ is small, edges to node $i$ would have small weights but if $\|\Theta_\chi\vx_i\|$ is large, the weight would depend on the learned similarities of the two nodes by \cref{eq:eq13}; \cref{eq:eq14} focuses on the difference between nodes and would impose larger diffusion weights for similar neighborhood nodes and smaller weights for neighbors that are dissimilar.
+We adopt $\tanh(\cdot)$ as the nonlinearity as it satisfies the requirements and can be upper-bounded which will be helpful for spectral analysis and in ensuring convergence of the induced implicit layer. $\chi$ (\cref{eq:eq12}) and $\phi$ (\cref{eq:eq13}) are used to learn vertex and edge Hilbert spaces, respectively. $\varphi$ (\cref{eq:eq14}) is used to learn the diffusivity of the graph gradient operator.
+Intuitively, the forms of \cref{eq:eq12,eq:eq13,eq:eq14} have the following properties: by \cref{eq:eq12}, the impact of node $i$ on the vertex space diminishes when $\|\Theta_\chi\vx_i\|$ is small and vice versa; by \cref{eq:eq13}, the impact of an edge $[i, j]$ on the edge space will depend on the learned similarity of node $i$ and $j$ where edges between dissimilar nodes have less influence and vice versa; \cref{eq:eq14} focuses on the difference between nodes and would impose larger diffusion weights for similar neighborhood nodes and smaller weights for dissimilar neighbors.
 Notably, here we just provide three feasible choices with additional expected properties for $\chi, \phi, \varphi$.
-In general, other positive real-valued functions can be designed in the graph neural Laplacian to exploit problem-specific properties. \begin{theorem}[Spectral Range of $\Delta_\Phi$] Given an undirected graph $\gG = (\gV, \gE, \mA)$ with node embeddings $\mX \in \R^{N \times d}$, let positive real-valued functions $\chi, \phi, \varphi$ of the graph neural Laplacian $\Delta_\Phi$ be parameterized by \cref{eq:eq12,eq:eq13,eq:eq14}, respectively.
-Suppose that $\|\vx_i\| \leq \beta \in \R_+^*$ for all $i \in \gV$ and the parameters $\Theta_\chi, \Theta_\phi$ can be bounded by $\|\Theta_\chi\| \leq B, \|\Theta_\phi\| \leq B \in \R_+^*$.
-If $\gG$ is connected and $\lambda$ is a eigenvalue associated with the eigenvector $\vu$ of $\Delta_\Phi$, then

-\end{theorem} For the proof, see \cref{app:thrm:thrm1}.
-The size of the largest eigenvalue is important for determining convergence of the implicit GNN.
-Theorem~\ref{thrm:thrm1} shows that the eigenvalues will be small if $\beta$, $\|\Theta_\chi\|$ and $ \|\Theta_\phi\|$ are kept small.
+In general, other positive real-valued functions can be designed in the graph neural Laplacian to exploit problem-specific properties.